Vegan Japanese

 What is tonkatsu mayo?

 Tonkatsu mayo is a mix of Japanese mayo (often Kewpie) and tonkatsu sauce.
-It's creamy, tangy, and perfect for drizzling over sushi or fried foods such as korokke, burgers and fries.
+It's creamy, tangy, and perfect for drizzling over sushi or fried foods such as yasai korokke, burgers and fries.
 You can buy or make a vegan Kewpie mayo to keep the sauce plant-based.

 What is the difference between Japanese mayo and regular mayo?